Yes you can have a Depressed Vagina – and it is more common than you might think!

-But ever since Charlotte from Sex & The City announced that her vagina was depressed, the now popular term has many women wondering if it actually could be a real thing.
+But ever since Charlotte from Sex & The City announced that she had a depressed vagina, the now popular term has many women wondering if it actually could be a real thing.

-Well, the answer is yes, and it has a proper name Vulvodynia.
+Well, the answer is yes, and it has a proper medical name – Vulvodynia.

 What is Vulvodynia?

 Causing chronic pain, burning and sensitivity in the vulva, Vulvodynia affects 1 in 50 Australian women.
 The discomfort experienced can last for weeks or months and can disappear just as suddenly as it can arrive.

 What are the symptoms of a Depressed Vagina?